This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 Where Fez is the bashful scholar, the ‘red city’ is the exuberant dancer.
 More than its opulent night life and luxurious palaces, the design boutiques or the French restaurants, it’s something in the air.
 The light of the south as some may call it, a certain feeling that nothing can go wrong, a certain je ne sais quoi… A good point to start is perhaps Maison de La Photographie, located in one of the most authentic districts of Marrakech.
 The photos on display document life in Morocco from late 1800’s all the way to the 1950’s.
 The roof terrace offers 360 degrees views over the Medina and is the perfect spot for a mint tea and postcard- photo shoots.

 Crossing the souks you may want to spoil yourself with some shopping.
 Miles of Ali Baba closet- size caves where everything glitters will lure you in.
-Marrakech has the finesse of craft met in Fez but also this particular design born from the crossing of local tradition with modern design that has made it a mecca for the intrepid global shopper.
-If it is too early in the day for shopping, you can also admire the dyeing of the wool or the looming of a Berber carpet on site.
+Marrakech has the finesse of craft met in Fez but also bears the influence of foreign artists that have taken residency in the city, making it a mecca for the intrepid global shopper.
+If too early in the day for shopping, you can also admire the dyeing of the wool or the looming of a Berber carpet on site.
 Past Place des Epices and its shops stuffed with turtles, colorful spices and witchcraft accessories, we make our way into the Kasbah.
 Not before entering the gardens of 19th century Bahia Palace, an epitome of Islamic art of the era and residence of the grand vizier.
 Uncovered by chance in 1917, the nearby Saadi Tombs hold the remains of the sultans responsible for the last golden age of the city , the 16th and 17th century.
 The Carrara marble stands witness to the wealth of the dynasty and so does the nearby El Badi palace, albeit only a ruin nowadays.
 The palace never completed and the next sultan dismantled the marble, ivory, precious wood and used it all to build his royal palace in Meknes.

 As the sun sets and the shades of its towers lose their contour, the fumes start rising on the nearby Jemaa El Fna square.
-Musicians, acrobats, snake charmers, witch doctors and food stalls all come alive as if they had never left the place.
+Musicians, acrobats, snake charmers, witch doctors and food stalls all come alive as if they had never left.
 This is the city at its most essential, a place where people from everywhere mingle, perform and people- watch, half way between a tableau vivant and a circus show.
-Try to catch one of the story tellers in action, a tradition perpetuated for centuries and likely to disappear soon.
-A different way to discover Marrakech is by through a cooking class complete with the a tour of the medina to discover the various ingredients that make up the staple of Moroccan cuisine: the preserved vegetables, the smmen butter, the farnatchi, the herbalist, the souika market, mechoui ovens and more.
+Try to catch one of the story tellers in action, a tradition perpetuated for centuries, likely to disappear soon.
+A different way to discover Marrakech is booking a cooking class complete with the a tour of the medina to discover the various ingredients that make up the staple of Moroccan cuisine: the preserved vegetables, the smmen butter, the farnatchi, the herbalist, the souika market, mechoui ovens and more.

 Day 8: Marrakech.